noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - C/go/rust/etc
     - doesnt do cross compilation?

-### procedural traits

-- procedures are standalone entities that operate on data structures
-- using procedures enable compile time evaluation & type checking, dead code elimination, and perf boost over methods
-- but uses static dispatch and not have dynamic dispatch (see method)
-  - at compile time i think procs are only attached to the base object,
-  - this causes subtypes to always use the base object implementation (again, i think lol)
-- while i would consider this a positive, it makes it very difficult to categorize which fns belong to which objects, especially as a beginner
-  - i would say the attempt to categorize (see yolowurl) is almost futile
-  - save your resources for understanding which proc _should_ be able to operate on which data structure based on the data structure's characteristics

-### method (member) functions

-- i.e. methods in OOP
-- enable dynamic (virtual) dispatching of function invocation
-  - the runtime type of the object is used to determine which method is actually invoked
-  - its crucial in the context of OOP and object inheritance
-    - e.g. base type specifies function X, and multiple levels of object redefine it
-    - ^ at compile time i think the base type is always used or something
-    - ^ but with dynamic dispatch the correct fn used is based on the runtime (not compile time) type of the object at hand
-      - nim will create a dispatch tree to see on which object the method was invoked and that objects type

 ### compilation process

 - Nim can target any combination of C compiler, host OS and hardware architecture as long as the C compiler supports it.